 Why Say No to Rezone?

 North Durham and the surrounding area is expanding at an ever increasing rate.
 As a result, more and more people are looking for homes.
 Our original mission, outlined below, was to challenge one particular proposal; however our cause has expanded to include additional proposals within North Durham.
-For updates regarding additional developments that we are aware of and actively participating in, please see the Updates submenu.

 Please see Get Involved to find out how you can help to fight this high density development.

 The pin is in the pond that is show in the videos and photos on the virtual tour page.
 I have not been able to create an overlay with the property boundaries, but it includes nearly all of the open land bounded by Willow Hill on the north, Guess Rd on the east, Bivins Rd/Autumn Ridge on the south and Russell Rd on the west.
 Please note that the surrounding developments are about 1-2 houses per acre and the developer is requesting nearly 4 units (town homes and houses) per acre.